tijsvandenheuvel/document-retrieval/README.md

 #### 2.1 Check if it is allready installed

-In the Terminal, run this command:
+In the Terminal, run this command to check if python is already installed:

 `python3 --version`